furzepig/brachistochrone/_posts/writing/2018-05-27-the_meter_man.md

   She knows what will happen now.
 He will go upstairs and rifle through her jewellery, find the shoebox with her pension money in it and her father’s medal.
-On ‘Britain’s Best Burglars’ she learned that it takes only thirty seconds for a professional burglar to locate all of the valuable items in a pensioner’s bedroom.
+On _Britain’s Best Burglars_ she learned that it takes only thirty seconds for a professional burglar to locate all of the valuable items in a pensioner’s bedroom.
 When he has finished stealing from her he will come back down here and finish her off.
 That much is clear to her.
-  She imagines how her story will be reported on ’Crimeday GB‘ and hopes that someone will be able to provide Stuart at the Crimeday desk with a good photo of her.
+  She imagines how her story will be reported on _Crimeday GB_ and hopes that someone will be able to provide Stuart at the Crimeday desk with a good photo of her.
 The old women that are beaten to death on Crimeday normally have very grainy